Calculate your Xverse taxes automatically and download ready-to-file tax reports in minutes with no manual work required.

 How do I file my Xverse taxes?

 First, you must calculate capital gains and income from all taxable transactions from Xverse.
-When you have this information ready, you can report capital gains and income together with other forms of income such as employment and dividends in your annual tax return.
+When you have this information ready, you can report capital gains and income together with other forms of income, such as employment and dividends, in your annual tax return.

 To calculate your capital gains, you must first export a complete history of all transactions made using Xverse.
 Once you have this data, you can calculate your capital gains or losses by determining the price at which you bought the cryptocurrency (your cost basis) and the price at which you sold it (your proceeds).
 Luckily, Coinpanda can help you with this and generate ready-to-file tax forms quickly and easily.

 After downloading your Xverse tax statements from Coinpanda, the last step is to report the capital gains and income on your tax return before the deadline.
-Most countries allow you to self-declare taxes online in 2023, but you can also get help from a professional tax accountant to file taxes for you.
+Most countries allow you to self-declare taxes online in 2026, but you can also get help from a professional tax accountant to file taxes for you.

 How do I troubleshoot the imported Xverse transactions to Coinpanda?